anttiluode/JsonAVGradio/README.md

 ---

+### Possible Errors and their causes

+Errors usually are either due to AI served by LM studio not following the JsonAV schema such as adding text to the beginning or to the ending.
+Also, if Edge TTS returns corrupt mp3's (too short / 0 bytes) the system can error out.
+The TTS can have odd symbols spoken out such as asterisk etc. The thing to do when these sorts of errors happens is to try again, to change AI possibly.
+Often one run succeeds while another does not.

+---

 ## Conclusion

 The JSONAV app is a complete pipeline for turning a story prompt into an engaging video with AI-generated narration, dialogue, and images.
 By leveraging state-of-the-art AI tools like LM Studio, Stable Diffusion, and Edge TTS, JSONAV automates the entire process while allowing users to archive and revisit their projects at any time.